Start Here

 Ben Kingsley Blog post by Ben Kingsley

-What Causes Property Price To Fall?
+What Causes Property Prices To Fall?

-In this How To Session, we’re going to get a little bit more serious, and we’re going to talk about what causes property prices to fall.
 Now property prices are again, similar to any type of economic value setting mechanism where demand and supply plays a role.
 So when you get low supply and high demand, you usually see values increase.
 It’s not different in the property market.

-But what actually underlines the demand side?
 What we’re talking about here is, we need to look at the economy.
 The economy creates jobs.
 And obviously with those jobs we earn income.
 And when we get the income, we can go to the banks or mortgage brokers and we can borrow some money.
-Now that typically creates the demand in the market.
+Now that typically creates demand in the market.

-Now that’s all well and good when things are great, and that’s what we’ve seen recently in some areas of Sydney and Melbourne.
-But what could cause those property prices to fall?
 Well let’s see, when we talk about this, we are talking about the economic changes in the market where it’s experiencing a downturn.
 Now that could be a localised downturn, or it could be a global thing whereby Australia is impacted by that.
-When that event occurs, we start to see things happen around the jobs.
-We start to see the unemployment rise and people potentially losing some of their jobs.
+When that event occurs, we start to see things happen around jobs.
+We start to see unemployment rise and people potentially losing some of their jobs.
 When it comes to actually being able to maintain those mortgage payments, if we don’t have a job, it obviously becomes harder and harder to service that debt and ultimately we may be forced to sell the property.

 Now that is also potentially exacerbated by media coverage on property prices correcting.